fast-facts/ng-update/.github/ISSUE_TEMPLATE.md

 - [ ] feature request
 ```

-## ngx-uptodate Version?
+## ng-update Version?

 <!--
-> Version of 'ngx-uptodate' your are using
+> Version of 'ng-update' your are using
 -->

 ## Repro steps